sgraden/vpc/vpc-connectivity.md

 ### Use a Public Gateway For External Connectivity of a Subnet
 A **Public Gateway (PGW)** enables a subnet (with all the VSIs attached to the subnet) to connect to the internet.
 Note that subnets are private by default; however, optionally, you can create a PGW and attach a subnet to the PGW.
 After a subnet is attached to the PGW, all the VSIs in that subnet can connect to the internet.

-PGW uses Many-to-1 NAT, which means that thousands of VSIs with private addresses will use 1 public IP address to talk to the public internet.
+PGW uses _Many-to-1 NAT_, which means that thousands of VSIs with private addresses will use 1 public IP address to talk to the public internet.
 PGW does not enable the internet to initiate a connection with those instances.
-Use the CRUDPGW API to attach and detach subnets to and from your PGW.
+Use the API to attach and detach subnets to and from your PGW.

 For more general information, here are some external links you can follow: